 Thyroid issues

 Poor thyroid function can interfere with your sleep.
-Hypothyroidism in particular can make you feel tired more easily, even if you’re getting enough sleep.
+Hypothyroidism can make you feel tired more easily, even if you’re getting enough sleep.

 Nutrient deficiencies